kampaitees/Linear-Regression/README.md

 ## Convergence criteria

-**For *Convex* functions we can find the optimum value when first derivative is set to zero but in practice, where there may be chances that the function may not be derivable so we never use this method i.e., finding the first derivative and setting it to zero.
-We always use *Hill Climbing/Descent* algorithm and in *Machine Learning* we always want to minnimize the cost and our cost functions are also *Convex* for we are gonna use *Hill Descent* algorithm.**
+**For *Convex* functions we can find the optimum value when the first derivative is set to zero but in practice, where there may be chances that the function may not be derivable so we never use this method i.e., finding the first derivative and setting it to zero.
+We always use *Hill Climbing/Descent* algorithm and in *Machine Learning* we always want to minimize the cost and our cost functions are also *Convex* for we are gonna use *Hill Descent* algorithm.**